 Harvest or 'vintage' in McLaren Vale can begin as early as the start of February in early ripening varieties such as Chardonnay and is usually complete by the end of April.

 Adequate temperatures reliably ripen all varieties in almost all areas of our region.
 Rainfall and heat are the two major climatic factors that can impact upon harvest.

-McLaren Vale is one of the most geologically diverse regions in the world.
-More than 40 unique geologies are present in our region and vary in age from 15,000 years to over 550 million years.
+McLaren Vale is one of the most geologically diverse wine regions in the world.
+More than 40 unique geological units are present, ranging in age from less than 10,000 years to over 650 million years.

 The Geology of the McLaren Vale Wine Region map was developed as a result of decades of diligent investigation by curious geological scholars and provides a key to the complex, constantly unfolding links between geology and modern wine flavours.

 First published in 2010, the map was initially prepared by Geologists Bill Fairburn, Jeff Olliver and Wolfgang Preiss of Primary Industries and Resources South Australia (PIRSA), together with wine writer Philip White.
 Following continued research and investigation, the map was updated in 2019.

 Ongoing study of our region's geology provides a key to the complex, constantly unfolding links between geology and regional wine varietals and flavours, whilst the map continues to assists viticulturists in appropriate planting.